cogdog/tru-collector/README.md

 We (well I, the person writing this) recommend creating an email forwarding address to use as the one that you share; for example, if the email address I set up as a forwarder was `quickpost@splot.ca` and made to forward to `*********@post.wordpress.com` if I need to change the address, I can just do so at the Wordpress level, update my forwarder, and never have to tell people a new address to use.

 Also, your site looks a tad more credible without use of a `wordpress.com` email address (no offense, Wordpress, we love ya).

+Also, if you are using Post By Email, you will need to add the [Auto Thumbnailer plugin](https://wordpress.org/plugins/auto-thumbnailer/) so it generates featured images from the ones sent by email.

 ## Updating the Theme